10 shoulder mobility exercises and stretches for pain relief

 Use your opposite hand to pull your elbow towards your head to send your hand further down your back.
 Hold the stretch.

-Get 100+ similar exercises for free →This stretch is ideal for people with severe shoulder pain and uses a stick to help propel your shoulder through several planes of motion.
+Want expert care?
+Check if you're covered for our free program →This stretch is ideal for people with severe shoulder pain and uses a stick to help propel your shoulder through several planes of motion.

 How to do it: